Death toll in Northern California wildfires jumps to five

 In addition to the five deaths attributed to the two blazes, four firefighters were hospitalized with burns on Saturday in the initial hours of the Valley Fire on Saturday.

-(Reporting by Sharon Bernstein in Sacramento, Calif.; Editing by Lisa Lambert and Marguerita Choy)
+(Reporting by Sharon Bernstein in Sacramento, Calif.; Editing by Lisa Lambert, Marguerita Choy and Jacqueline Wong)